matomo-org/developer-documentation/docs/git.md

 ## Cloning a repository

-Github supports cloning via HTTPS and SSH URLs.
+GitHub supports cloning via HTTPS and SSH URLs.
 You will always want to use SSH URLs when cloning a repository, for example `git@github.com:matomo-org/matomo.git`.

 To clone a repository, use for example: